nbering/nicholasbering-ca/_posts/2017-06-17-typescript-for-small-projects-too.md

 npm install --save-dev @types/moment
 ```

-It's that simpe.
+It's that simple.
 This works because TypeScript 2.x added support for some
 really good default lookup locations for types.
 No more wiring up references
 with triple-slash comments and xml tags.

-JavaScript projects can also provide a typings attribtute to their `package.json` file,
+JavaScript projects can also provide a typings attribute to their `package.json` file,
 giving TypeScript a more direct hint to where to find the typings without downloading
 any additional packages or files.